lukasschwab/podcast-transcriber/README.md

 1. Waits on an invocation from a Pub/Sub topic;
 2. Fetches a podcast's RSS or Atom feed of episodes;
 3. Selects up to three most recent episodes for which it hasn't already produced transcripts;
-4. Submits those podcast episodes to [Deepgram](https://deepgram.com/)'s automated speech recognition API for transcription;
+4. Submits those podcast episodes to Deepgram's automated speech recognition API for transcription;
 5. Writes the Deepgram response and a processed transcript to Google Cloud Storage.

-That cloud function is designed to be invoked on a regular schedule; the [setup instructions](#Setup) below and [Makefile](./Makefile) provide `cron`-like invocations by using Cloud Scheduler to publish to the Pub/Sub topic.
+That Cloud Function is designed to be invoked on a regular schedule; the [setup instructions](#Setup) below and [Makefile](./Makefile) provide `cron`-like invocations by using Cloud Scheduler to publish to the Pub/Sub topic.

+It avoids retranscribing episodes by checking whether a transcription artifact matching the episode's feed URI exists in GCS.

 ## Usage